nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

   * Implementing green infrastructure projects, especially in high HVI neighborhoods, including planting trees and other greenery and expanding cool roofs.&nbsp;
   * Support community-based organizations (CBO) working to reduce the health impacts of climate change.
   * Include CBOs and residents in decision-making about and investments in community infrastructure and public space.
-  * Fund and provide technical assistance for programs—such as the Health Department’s Be a Buddy—that support CBOs to build community resilience through social cohesion and access to physical and mental health resources that can help people stay safe in the heat.&nbsp;
+  * Fund and provide technical assistance for programs — such as the Health Department’s Be a Buddy — that support CBOs to build community resilience through social cohesion and access to physical and mental health resources that can help people stay safe in the heat.&nbsp;
   * Continue to strengthen emergency response during extreme heat, such as opening cooling centers and issuing heat-health warnings, prioritizing people and communities with the greatest need.

 More data and information about heat, climate, and health is available on the Health Department’s&nbsp;[Climate and Health Hub.](http://a816-dohbesp.nyc.gov/IndicatorPublic/HeatHub/index.html) Learn more about what the City is doing to mitigate the effects of heat as part of [PlaNYC: Getting Sustainability Done](https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/).&nbsp;